StegSchreck/AngularCV/DEPLOYMENT_ON_UBERSPACE.md

         git co -- .   # ignore local changes
-        git pull      # get the new stuff npm install   # install changes made to package.json ng build --prod --aot --output-path=~/html/  # build the app for production environment and copy the result to the web root directory
+        git pull      # get the new stuff npm install   # install changes made to package.json ng build --configuration production --aot --output-path=~/html/  # build the app for production environment and copy the result to the web root directory

         popd
         ```